Removing team members

 The 24-hour stale-session window

 ADO Pilot's portal authenticates with a JWT-strategy session whose maxAge is 24 hours.
-A removed user retains their session for up to 24 hours from when they last signed in — not from the moment of removal — and the role and org membership baked into the JWT are not re-checked from Cosmos on every request.
+A removed user retains their session for up to 24 hours from when they last signed in — not from the moment of removal — and the role and org membership baked into the JWT are not re-validated on every request.
 In the worst case the cookie is brand-new at removal time and stays valid for nearly the full 24 hours; if they signed in earlier in the day, the remaining window is correspondingly shorter.

 In practice this means: